ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/62-heapsort.md

 the section "Quicksort Analysis" in chapter XX).
 -->

-As already mentioned in @sec:case-study-heapsort, we can use a heap to implement a very simple sorting algorithm:
+As already mentioned in @heaps:simple-heapsort, we can use a heap to implement a very simple sorting algorithm:

 1. Insert all elements from the unsorted array into a min-heap.